kyleconroy/grain/README.md

 ## Twitter

-Download a full archive of your Twitter account.
-Unlike the official Twitter Archive, your Grain archive includes the following records:
+Grain will download a full archive of your Twitter account, unlike the official Twitter Archive.
+Your Grain archive includes the following records:

 - Direct messages
 - Favorites